About Head & Neck Cancers

 - Exposure to wood or nickel dust or asbestos.

-- Exposure to viruses, including the human papillomavirus (HPV) and Epstein-Barr.
+- Exposure to viruses, particularly the human papillomavirus (HPV) and Epstein-Barr virus (EBV).

 If you quit smoking, the health benefits begin immediately.

-- For patients with head and neck cancer, quitting smoking reduces the risks of infections and developing other cancers.
+- For patients with head and neck cancer, quitting smoking reduces the risks of developing other related cancers and makes it much easier to tolerate treatment.

 - To learn how to quit, ask your doctor or visit www.smokefree.gov.